 Independent arbitrators who hear auDRP complaints are known as "Panelists".

 Each auDRP Provider is wholly responsible for the appointment of its listed Panelists.
 Individuals who wish to become auDRP Panelists should contact a Provider.
 It is possible to be a Panelist for more than one Provider.

 auDRP proceedings database

 A listing of proceedings commenced under the auDRP, with links to outcomes where applicable

 The auDRP Overview is a compendium of consensus views of panels on key legal and procedural issues under the auDRP.
 It has been produced for auDA by Dr Andrew F Christie, Foundation Professor of Intellectual Property at Melbourne Law School.
 The format is based on the UDRP Overview produced by WIPO.

-This first edition of the auDRP Overview covers approximately 330 auDRP decisions from 1 August 2002 to 15 July 2014. auDA’s intention is for the Overview to be updated at regular intervals, as required.
+The first editon of the auDRP overview covers auDRP decisions from 1 August 2002 to 15 July 2014.